 Coat the inside of a 9 inch pie dish with non-stick spray.
 Squeeze the rest of the water out of the spinach and place it in the bottom of the dish along with the cooked mushrooms and feta cheese… in no particular order.

 To make the custard, begin by whisking together four eggs until they are fairly smooth and uniform in texture.

 Next whisk in the milk and parmesan cheese… and a little more pepper or any other herbs that you might like.

 Pour the custard mixture over the vegetables in the pie dish.
 Oh, and the quiche is much easier to get in and out of the oven if it’s on a baking dish, so I put it on there before pouring in the liquidy custard mixture.

 Sprinkle on more cheese (mozzarella in this case) if you want… again, I probably went overboard on the cheese but boy, was it tasty ;)

-Bake the quiche in a preheated 350 degree oven until it is golden brown on top and the center is no longer liquid.
+Bake the Spinach Mushroom and Feta Crustless Quiche in a preheated 350 degree oven until it is golden brown on top and the center is no longer liquid.
 This will take anywhere between 45 minutes to an hour depending on your oven.
 Just start checking it at 45 minutes.
 You’ll notice as it cooks that it begins to puff up a bit.
 It will deflate once it comes out of the oven but the “puff” is a good way to tell which areas are cooked and which are still liquid.

 Slice and serve!
-(I prefer mine with a healthy dose of sriracha!)
+(I prefer my Spinach Mushroom and Feta Crustless Quiche with a healthy dose of sriracha!)